unraid/docs/docs/unraid-os/manual/storage-management.md

-  is recommended that the value for this setting should be as large (or larger) as the biggest file you expect to write to the share as you want to stop Unraid selecting the cache for a file that will not fit in the space available. this will stop the write failing with an 'out of space' error when the free space gets exhausted.
+  is recommended that the value for this setting should be as large (or larger) as the biggest file you expect to write to the share as you want to stop Unraid selecting the cache for a file that will not fit in the space available.
+This will stop the write failing with an 'out of space' error when the free space gets exhausted.
 - If there is not sufficient free space on the cache then writes will start by-passing the cache and revert to the speeds that would be